iodepo/odis-arch/book/publishing/publishing.md

 ### Architecture Implementation

-The Ocean Info Hub (OIH) will leverage structured data on the web and web architecture patterns to expose metadata about resources of interest to the community.
+The Ocean Info Hub (ODIS) will leverage structured data on the web and web architecture patterns to expose metadata about resources of interest to the community.
 The primary tasks include:

-* Authoring JSON-LD documents (https://json-ld.org/) aligned with ODIS OIH guidance to express the structured metadata for a resource.
+* Authoring JSON-LD documents (https://json-ld.org/) aligned with ODIS ODIS guidance to express the structured metadata for a resource.
 This step will require experience with using the existing metadata resources within an organization.
 So any necessary skills needed to access or query existing